Does Your Child Need a Multivitamin? A Dietitian Explains What to Look For

 Here are a few options: HMF fit for school (affiliate link) contains 1000 IU of Vitamin D, 50mg of Vitamin C, and a blend of 4 probiotics in a hard, chewable, blackberry-flavoured tablet.

-One study has been published showing that this supplement reduced Upper Respiratory Tract Infections in children by 33%.
+One study has been published showing that this supplement reduced the incidence of Upper Respiratory Tract Infections in children by 33%.

 These are a bit pricey to offer my three children every day.
 But I do give them occasionally when there’s a bug going around.
 Or when we’re about to go on vacation, and I want to keep everyone healthy!

-Hiya has a kids probiotic as well, which contains multiple strains, including L rhamnosus, which has been shown to help prevent antibiotic-associated diarrhea and may help with allergies too.
+Hiya has a kids probiotic (affiliate link) as well, which contains multiple strains, including L rhamnosus, which has been shown to help prevent antibiotic-associated diarrhea and may help with allergies too.

 Vitamin D